![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() |

 and 0.9’ long.
 Component B

-glow with an easily seen arm on the south.
+elongated glow with an easily seen arm on the south.
+Almost stellar

 other detail was seen.
 Component C

-a fairly bright round glow with somewhat diffuse edges.
+is a fairly bright round glow with somewhat diffuse

-a faint very small round glow located 0.9’ NW from the
+is a faint very small round glow located 0.9’ NW from

 | Home